piyush-kacha/nestjs-starter-kit/README.md

 npm run start:prod
 ```

-## Contributing
-Contributions are welcome!
-If you find a bug or have a feature request, please open an issue.
-If you would like to contribute code, please fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Features:
 1. **Modularity**: The project structure follows a modular approach, organizing files into directories based on their functionalities.
 This makes it easier to locate and maintain code related to specific features or components of the application.